tstromberg/sigstore-the-local-way/README.md

 ## SoftHSM

 SoftHSM is an implementation of a cryptographic store accessible through a PKCS #11 interface.
 You can use it to explore PKCS #11 without having a Hardware Security Module.

+## Fulcio